-- 2.1 The policy, procedure and Statutory Requirements set out in this document apply to all Teachers on Teachers pay and conditions and Buckinghamshire Council employees employed in schools under the terms of Bucks Pay Employment Conditions but does not apply to: - (With the exception of incidents relating to safeguarding as set out in the following paragraph 2.2) staff engaged on temporary contracts of less than 6 months in duration - (With the exception of incidents relating to safeguarding as set out in the following paragraph 2.2) new staff who are still within their probationary period of employment and newly-qualified teachers during their statutory induction period. - Where the employee has been barred from teaching by the Secretary of State, where the contract would be automatically terminated. - Where a determination that the employee should no longer work at the school is imposed by reason of any other statutory provision (for example lack of physical or mental fitness) - 2.2 Where conduct problems concern an allegation against a member of staff relating to children or adults who have care and support needs, the guidance in Appendix 1 "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs" must take precedence over this policy and procedure. - 2.3 Where conduct problems are identified as having arisen due to lack of capability, they will be addressed through the School's capability procedure.
+- 2.1 The policy, procedure and Statutory Requirements set out in this document, if adopted by the school, apply to all Teachers on Teachers pay and conditions and Buckinghamshire Council employees employed in schools under the terms of Bucks Pay Employment Conditions. - 2.2 This policy does not apply to the following: - (With the exception of incidents relating to safeguarding as set out in the following paragraph 2.3) staff engaged on temporary contracts of less than 6 months in duration - (With the exception of incidents relating to safeguarding as set out in the following paragraph 2.3) new staff who are still within their probationary period of employment - Where a determination that the employee should no longer work at the school is imposed by reason of any other statutory provision (for example lack of physical or mental fitness) - 2.3 Where conduct problems concern an allegation against a member of staff relating to children or adults who have care and support needs "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs" must take precedence over this policy and procedure. - 2.4 Where conduct problems are identified as having arisen due to lack of capability, they will be addressed through the School's capability procedure.